New to climbing? Click here to save time and fill out our waiver online. Sign Waiver.

 Pulse Climbing is committed to the safety, wellbeing and empowerment of all children with whom we interact.

-We will ensure that child safety and wellbeing is embedded in our organisational culture, reflected in our policies and procedures, and understood and practised at all levels of our work.
+Child safety and wellbeing is embedded in our organisational culture, reflected in our policies and procedures, and understood and practised at all levels of our work.

 The purpose of this Policy is to keep children and young people safe by minimising the risk of abuse, misconduct and misuse of positional power and to inform our community of their obligations and responsibilities in keeping children safe.